German Bund yields slightly off two-week highs before payrolls

-their highest in two weeks on Friday before U.S. jobs data that
+their highest in two weeks on Friday ahead of key U.S. jobs data

 "If we get a strong payrolls report today, it will highlight